vlifesystems/financialoptomist.com/content/articles/2018-10-16-putting-non-essential-spending-into-perspective.md

-We all have various [expenses that we have to pay](/articles/how-to-identify-essential-expenses/), but how much do we spend on luxuries?
+We all have various [expenses that we have to pay](/articles/how-to-identify-essential-expenses/), but how much do we spend on non-essentials?
 By taking a good hard look, we may find better ways of using our money, particularly if we would like to spend more in some areas such as saving, holidays, charitable giving, etc.

-## How Does Spending on Luxuries Add Up?
+## How Does Spending on Non-Essentials Add Up?
-Making some rough calculations about our spending on luxuries can help us determine where we can make reductions in spending to help us reach our goals.
+Making some rough calculations about our spending on non-essentials can help us determine where we can make reductions in spending to help us reach our goals.

 <table class="table table-bordered hand-written">
-  <tr><th>Luxury</th><th class="text-right">Amount per Month</th><th class="text-right">Amount per Year</th></tr>
+  <tr><th>Non-Essential</th><th class="text-right">Amount per Month</th><th class="text-right">Amount per Year</th></tr>
   <tr><td>Smoking 20 cigarettes a day<sup>1</sup></td><td class="text-right">335.00</td><td class="text-right">4,015</td</tr>
   <tr><td>Going out once a week for a drink for a couple<sup>2</sup></td><td class="text-right">303.33</td><td class="text-right">3,640</td></tr>
   <tr><td>Smoking 10 cigarettes a day<sup>1</sup></td><td class="text-right">167.00</td><td class="text-right">2,007</td</tr>